peterjmg/primesRest/readme.md

 	http://localhost:8080/primes/10
 will use the division algorithm and return the values in json.

-Not most browsers by default ask for the response in XML format so to get json use e.g.
+Most browsers by default ask for the response in XML format so to get json use e.g.
 	http://localhost:8080/primes/10.json

 To get XML use e.g.